apache/pulsar/site2/docs/admin-api-namespaces.md

 #### set backlog quota policies

-Backlog quota helps the broker to restrict bandwidth/storage of a namespace once it reach a certain threshold limit.
-Admin can set this limit and one of the following actions after the limit is reached.
+Backlog quota helps the broker to restrict bandwidth/storage of a namespace once it reaches a certain threshold limit.
+Admin can set the limit and take corresponding action after the limit is reached.

   1.  producer_request_hold: broker will hold and not persist produce request payload

-  2.  producer_exception: broker will disconnect with the client by giving an exception
+  2.  producer_exception: broker disconnects with the client by giving an exception.

   3.  consumer_backlog_eviction: broker will start discarding backlog messages